nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

 * Wrote unit tests for stretch/shrink - Week 8
 * Fixed one of OpenMRS's UI tests to conform with their guidelines, and increase testibility and reliability - Week 9
 * Refractored code in PPTLab to increase testibility such that logic/model no longer couples with view - Week 9
+* Read up on module based testing - Week 12
+* Submitted 2 more pull requests related to testing - Week 12

 ---